cback agents

 agents available.

-Bellow is a basic, high level diagram showcasing the general layout of a cback system, it can be seen that agents
+Below is a basic, high level diagram showcasing the general layout of a cback system.
+It can be seen that agents

-clearly fall into two main classes, those that update
+clearly fall into two main classes, those that orchestrate and update

 both the cback jobs db and jobs found within it, and secondly